Paul-vrn/blindmaze/README.md

 ## How to Play

 Move your point of light using your mouse or touch input.
 As you move, the nearby areas will briefly reveal themselves.
-Plan your route and avoid obstacles to reach the orbs.
+Plan your route and avoid obstacles to reach the green orbs.
 Collect all orbs to complete the maze and unlock the next world.

 ## Getting Started